koham-dev/koham-labs/Helix.md

 Added this to our /etc/hosts file.
 ##### 2.2 Service Enumeration :

 As we have landed on the web server http://helix.htb/.
-Their is nothing interesting on this so we look forward for any subdomain present on this or not.
+There is nothing interesting on this so we look forward for any subdomain present on this or not.

 Sub-Domain Enumeration :-